 Using a custom-made smoke generator and probe, a stream of white smoke can be inserted anywhere in the test section by positioning the probe using the traverse rig or by hand.

 Advantages: Easy setup and quick repositioning of the probe allows for viewing flow patterns around any portion of the model.

 Disadvantages: Extended use fills the tunnel with smoke.
 The tunnel must be vented to remove the smoke before further flow visualization can be used.
 An oily residue is left on whatever the smoke touches.
 Furthermore, pressure taps must be protected to prevent clogging.

 There are three types of tuft flow visualization techniques readily available at KWT.

-Fluorescent Minitufts : Small filaments of polyester monofilament thread soaked in a UV dye are glued to the model surface.
+Fluorescent Minitufts: Small filaments of polyester monofilament thread soaked in a UV dye are glued to the model surface.
 When the wind is turned on, the minitufts move in the direction of the flow.
 A UV flash is used to cause the minitufts to fluoresce, making them appear larger for better visibility.
-Digital still-photos are the only means for capturing the minituft orientation.
+(Call ahead of time if you plan to use this form o

-Disadvantages : Cannot vary model position during flow visualization.
-Model must be a dark color, preferably flat black, for contrasting the powder against the model surface.
+Disadvantages: Cannot vary model position during flow visualization.
 Pressure taps must be protected to prevent clogging.